Interferometry in Space

-GRACE Follow-On observes the critical indicators of climate change through changes in Earth's gravitational field using LISA technologly.
+GRACE Follow-On observes critical indicators of climate change through changes in Earth's gravitational field using LISA technologly.
 The mission uses a laser interferometer between two satellites with nanometre-level accuracy.

-LISA Pathfinder was a test mission of the European Space Agency ESA for LISA, the first gravitational wave observatory in space.
+LISA Pathfinder was the test mission of the European Space Agency ESA for LISA, the first gravitational wave observatory in space.
 LISA Pathfinder successfully demonstrated central LISA technologies.